pagopa/example-bad-repo-packages-1/README.md

 Attack scenario #2:
 - a user with `write` permission can modify an existing docker image tagged `v2` in `packages` creating a Pull Request (example Pull Request https://github.com/pagopa/example-bad-repo-packages/pull/1)

+Safe scenario:
+- using docker image sha will prevent a possibile supply chain attack.
+Some artifact format doesn't support sha, for example maven, so you need to protect the write access to `packages` to prevent tampering.

 ## How to configure the GitHub Packages safetly?

 See this example https://github.com/pagopa/example-good-repo-packages